Daiwa House REIT Investment Corporation

 Management of Financing

-The eligible sustainability debt amount is calculated by multiplying the sum of the total acquisition price of eligible sustainability assets by the interest-bearing debt to total assets ratio (LTV) as of the end of the most recent fiscal period.
+The eligible sustainability debt amount is calculated by extracting eligible sustainability assets from the portfolio and multiplying the sum of the total acquisition price of eligible sustainability assets by the interest-bearing debt ratio (as of the end of the most recent fiscal period).
 This is the maximum procurement amount for Sustainability Finance.
+DHR will ensure that outstanding bond and loan balance of sustainability finance does not exceed this limit.

 Total amount of sustainability eligible assets (millions of yen) 120,990